csi410-fall-2016/Administation/README.md

 At the time when you request an I grade, your work must be in good standing.
 Written documentation must be supplied either by you or by the University administration about the extenuating circumstances.

+## Disabled Student Services

+If you are registered with DSS, either see me at the end of lecture or send me an e-mail

 ##Course Outline